Chhoa/Brain-Segmentation-Project/README.md

 Extracting segmentation structures (Left & Right Ventricles) & cleaning them --> [segmentExtractRLV_CCA_mod.m](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/segmentExtractRLV_CCA_mod.m), [segExtractRLV_ML-mod_sbatch.sh](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/segExtractRLV_ML-mod_sbatch.sh)

+- checks if left and right ventricles were segmented before by name matching
-- extracts segmentations of right and left ventricles for file names ending with _MALPEM.nii.gz_ in the subdirectories of _dir_ using matlab
+- if not, then extracts segmentations of right and left ventricles for file names ending with _MALPEM.nii.gz_ in the subdirectories of _dir_ using matlab
 - the segmentations are also cleaned by connected component anlysis using matlab's [bwconncomp](https://www.mathworks.com/help/images/ref/bwconncomp.html) function with connectivity 6 and files are saved with names starting with _RV_, _LV _ at the beginning
 - the batchjob has to be submitted by the command `sbatch segExtractRLV_ML-mod_sbatch.sh`, files are saved in their corresponding input directories

 ## Step 6

 Renaming the cleaned segmentation files and meshing them via ITK --> [mesh_loop-mod_sbatch.sh](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/mesh_loop-mod_sbatch.sh), source code: [mesh3d.cpp](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/mesh3d.cpp)

-- adds _-cca_ at the end of the file names starting with _RV_ and _LV_ in the subdirectories of _dir_
+- adds _-cca_ at the end of the file names starting with _RV_ and _LV_ and ending with _MALPEM.nii.gz_ in the subdirectories of _dir_ if it hasn't been done before
 - meshes the above files using ITK libraries and saves them as _.vtk_ files with names ending with _mesh_
 - the batchjob has to be submitted by the command `sbatch mesh_loop-mod_sbatch.sh`, files are saved in their corresponding input directories